Thakar-Lab/scBONITA/README.md

 Next, the C code must be compiled using the make file.
 Navigate to the folder in which the scBONITA package is located and in a Bash terminal, type
     `make`

-Install the scBonita conda environment from the provided yml file, and activate the conda environment.
+Install the scBonita conda environment from the provided yml file OR the provided spec-file (PREFERRED), and activate the conda environment.
+Type the following commands into a terminal.
+Note - you should be in the directory containing the spec-file/yml file.

+`module load anaconda3/2020.07`

+`conda create --name scBonita --file spec-file.txt`

+'source activate scBonita`

+If there are errors at later stages suggesting that packages are not installed/dependencies are not installed or need to be updated, you will need to install packages into this conda environment.
+I suggest googling 'install package xyz in conda' and following the instructions.

 ## Step 1: Set up the scBONITA pipeline.